Tribal Organization: Pokagon Band of Potawatomi Indians

-Four Winds Casino South Bend will be the largest casino in Indiana.
+Four Winds Casino South Bend celebrated its grand opening on January 16, 2016.
+It is the largest casino in Indiana.

-The Pokagon Band of Potawatomi Indians plan to build a $400 million casino in South Bend, IN.
-This will be the fourth casino operated by the tribe and the first one located outside of southwest Michigan.
+The Pokagon Band of Potawatomi Indians has spent $400 million to build this casino in South Bend, IN.
+It is the fourth casino operated by the tribe and the first one located outside of southwest Michigan.

-The casino and tribal village will be built on 166 acres located between Prairie Avenue, U.S. 31 and Locust Road in South Bend, Indiana.
+The casino is built on 166 acres located between Prairie Avenue, U.S. 31 and Locust Road in South Bend, Indiana.

 216,000 sq ft of gaming space